ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 ---------------------------

-**Task**: Create a script called `compile_and_run_controllers_to_svg_writer.sh`, which compiles each of the controller source files into an executable with the suffix "_to_svg_writer", and captures the output of the program in a file with an `.svg` extensions.
+**Task**: Create a script called `compile_and_run_controllers_to_svg_writer.sh`, which compiles each of the controller source files `X.cpp` into an executable with the suffix "X_to_svg_writer", and then runs and captures the output of the program in a file called `X.svg` extensions.

 The three controllers are: